conor-mc-cormack/Code-Refactor/README.md

 ## Purpose

-A website that offers search engine optimizeation, reputation management and media marketing.
+A website that offers search engine optimizeation, reputation management, and media marketing thats made easy for everyone to use.

 ## Built With